 It might be the official whale watching capital of Australia, but there’s so much more to do in the laid-back, sunny town of Hervey Bay than wildlife watching!
 A 3½ hour drive north of Brisbane will take you to this beach town that’s the perfect destination for families, boys trips, backpackers and of course, 4×4 fans.
-If you’re planning a holiday up north, make sure you include these top 10 things to do in Hervey Bay.
+If you’re planning a holiday up north, make sure you include these top 10 things to do in Hervey Bay on 4×4.

 Here Goes Each One Of The Attraction in Hervey Bay In Details: